laravel/forge-sdk/README.md

 $forge->deleteWebhook($serverId, $siteId, $webhookId);
 ```

-On a Webhook Instance you may also call:
+On a `Webhook` instance you may also call:

 ```php
 $webhook->delete();